Outsourced Fulfilment Guide

 - I spend several hours a week (or day) packing boxes and shipping orders.

-- I don’t want to fulfill orders myself anymore (or when I launch my brand).
+- I don’t want to fulfil orders myself anymore (or when I launch my brand).

 - I’m running out of space to store my inventory.